stclib/STC/docs/crandom_api.md

 # Module crandom: Pseudo Random Number Generators

 This describes the API of module **crand**.
-It contains *pcg32* created by Melissa O'Neill, and an *64-bit PRNG* created by Tyge Løvset.
-The PRNG can generate uniform and normal distributions.
+It contains a *64-bit PRNG* by Tyge Løvset, and can generate both uniform and normal distributed random numbers.

+**crand** is an extremely fast PRNG by Tyge Løvset, suited for parallel usage.
+It features a Weyl-sequence as part of the state.
+It is faster than *sfc64*, *wyhash64*, *pcg64*, and almost 50% faster than *xoshiro256\*\** compiled with GCC.
+It does not require fast multiplication or 128-bit integer operations.
+It has a 256 bit state, but updates only 192 bit per generated number.

+There is no *jump function*, but by incrementing the Weyl-increment by 2, it starts a new unique 2^64 *minimum* length period.
+Note that for each Weyl-increment, the period length is about 2^126 with a high probability.
+For a single thread, a minimum period of 2^127 is generated when the Weyl-increment is incremented by 2 every 2^64 output number.

+**crand** passes *PractRand*, tested up to 8TB output, Vigna's Hamming weight test, and simple correlation tests, i.e. N interleaved streams with only one-bit differences in initial state.

 ## Types